thenetimp/PCB-Projects/Breaktout Boards/SPI Header/README.md

-ICSP Header Breakout Board
+SPI Header Breakout Board
 ============================

-THe ICSP Header breakout board is a breakout board that converts a a 2x3 or 2x5 pin ICSP header into a 1x6 pin header that is simple to plug into a breadboard.
+THe SPI Header breakout board is a breakout board that converts a a 2x3 or 2x5 pin SPI header into a 1x6 pin header that is simple to plug into a breadboard.